-Of relevance to our investigations are the algebraically closed fields of characteristic $0$, which are the models of the closely related theory \ACF0.
-Here, however, the spectrum question has long been settled: every countable algebraically closed field has every Turing degree in its spectrum.
-On the other hand, every field becomes a constant differential field when given the zero derivation, which adds no computational complexity, and so the result mentioned above for fields shows that every possible spectrum is the spectrum of a differential field.
+Of relevance to our investigations are the algebraically closed fields, the models of the closely related theories \ACF0\ and $\textbf{ACF}_p$.
+Here the spectrum question has long been settled: every countable algebraically closed field has every Turing degree in its spectrum.
+On the other hand, every field becomes a constant differential field when given the zero derivation, which adds no computational complexity, and so the result from \cite{MPSS14} for fields, mentioned above, shows that every possible spectrum is the spectrum of a differential field.
 These bounds leave a wide range of possibilities for spectra of differentially closed fields, and this is the subject of the present paper.
 It should be noted that, although every differentially closed field $K$ is also algebraically closed and therefore is isomorphic (as a field) to a computable field, it may be impossible to add a computable derivation to the computable field in such a way as to make it isomorphic (as a differential field) to $K$.